MaksBelenko/SimplePDFBuilder/README.md

 If you are new to cocoapods [read this first](https://guides.cocoapods.org/using/using-cocoapods.html).

-Firstly go to _terminal_ and naviigate to your project.
-Then execute command `pod init` and open created `Podfile`.
+Firstly, go to _terminal_ and navigate to your project.
+Then execute command `pod init` and open the created `Podfile`.

 You want to add _pod 'SimplePDFBuilder', '~> 0.1'_:
 ```ruby